-Building on the successes of the San Juan County DWI Center, the Mission of the San Juan County Methamphetamine Pilot Program is to increase recovery potential for methamphetamine abusing offenders within the San Juan County criminal justice system and to impact the community at large in a positive manner by providing best practices treatment in the field of substance abuse to clients of the Methamphetamine Program; to provide for the safety and security of incarcerated inmates by maintaining care, custody and control; and to provide follow-up support, accountability, and advocacy for families and clients who have completed the incarceration and treatment program components.
+Building on the successes of the San Juan County DWI Center, the Mission of the San Juan County Axis Program is to increase recovery potential for substance abusing offenders within the San Juan County criminal justice system and to impact the community at large in a positive manner by providing best practices treatment in the field of substance abuse to clients of the Axis Program; to provide for the safety and security of incarcerated inmates by maintaining care, custody and control; and to provide follow-up support, accountability, and advocacy for families and clients who have completed the incarceration and treatment program components.

-The MPP provides 60 days of gender appropriate inpatient substance abuse treatment preceded and followed by intensive case management.
-The treatment strategy, sensitive to the engagement level and ability of the clients, includes individual & group therapy, life skills, substance abuse & health education, 12-Step programs, and Job Club.
+Axis provides 60 days of gender appropriate inpatient substance abuse treatment preceded and followed by intensive case management.
+The treatment strategy, sensitive to the engagement level and ability of the clients, includes individual and group therapy, life skills, substance abuse and health education, and 12-Step programs.
+Additionally, community agencies such as SANE, FCC, ad Domestic Violence Court voluntarily present information during treatment intended to assist and support clients upon their return to the community.
+Four Corners Human Resources provide extensive assistance with resume construction and interviewing skills.
 The Program utilizes the Community Reinforcement Approach in helping clients identify individualized strategies to avoid alcohol and drug abuse within the context of Motivational Interviewing.

-Upon completion of the secure inpatient phase, clients complete at least 12 weeks of Intensive Outpatient Programming based on the Matrix Model followed by at least another 9 months of aftercare.
+Following the 10-day transitional program, clients complete sixteen weeks of Intensive Outpatient Programming based on the Matrix Model followed by a minimum of nine months of aftercare.
 With the exception of case management, Presbyterian Medical Services provides these services.

-The Methamphetamine Pilot Program is located at 1006 Municipal Drive and 1256 W. Navajo.
+The Axis Program is located at 1006 Municipal Drive and the Nexus Transitional Program is located at 1256 W. Navajo.